BinitaBharati/jmschirp/README.md

 mvn clean package
 ```
 * The above step will generate the vendor solution jar (jmschirp-provider-tibcoems-1.0.jar).
-* This should be added to the classpath of the web container.
+* The tibems.jar, tibjmsadmin.jar and the afore generated jmschirp-provider-tibcoems-1.0.jar should be added to the classpath of the web container.

 ## Usage